 Liberia has some of the world’s worst education indicators.
 It is not expected to reach universal education until 2100 and has the highest proportion of out-of-school primary-aged children in the world.

 We believe every child has a right to learn which is why we're working in Liberia to give children a chance to go to school.

-To date, we have helped over 8,500 children to go to school, including helping 1,500 Ebola-impacted children following the crisis.
+To date, we have helped over 8,500 children to go to school in Liberia, including helping 1,500 Ebola-impacted children following the crisis.
 With your support, we can help thousands more.

 + We support quality education through our teacher training programme.

 + One of our major initiatives at the moment is our Partnership Schools for Liberia